-John also enjoys a varied concert and chamber music schedule, and has a particular fondness for contemporary music.
+John also enjoys a varied concert, chamber music and contemporary music schedule.

 A lover of chamber and contemporary music, John recently performed Maxwell Davies’ Eight Songs for a Mad King (Ossian Ensemble and Lands End Ensemble, Canada), Kagel’s …den 24.XII.1931 with the Warehouse Ensemble, The Boy Who Lived Down the Lane by Diana Soh at the Performer’s Voice Symposium in Singapore and Stephen Oliver’s A Man of Feeling and the premiere of a song cycle by Edwin Roxburgh (especially written for him) at the Wigmore Hall.

 Further chamber and concert engagements have also included Elijah, Creation, Bach’s B Minor Mass, and Christus/Bass arias in Bach’s St. John & Matthew Passions.
 John has also worked regularly with Counterpoise, a contemporary chamber ensemble dedicated to performing melodramas.
 With Counterpoise, he has performed works including John Casken’s Deadly Pleasures (Brighton Festival), Walton’s Facade and David Matthew’s Acteon.
 He performed the UK premiere of Wynton Marsalis’ A Fiddler’s Tale at the Forge in Camden and Strauss’ Enoch Arden, Stravinsky’s A Soldier’s Tale and Walton’s Henry V.